 We strive to provide a workplace which is free from discrimination, harassment and bullying, and where everyone is treated with dignity and respect.

-21% of our employees are women; 79% are men.
-In terms of leadership, 19% of those role are held by women.
+22% of our employees are women; 79% are men (2019).
+In terms of leadership, 20% of those roles are held by women.
 There are three women and 10 men on our board of directors.

 In common with many businesses with a predominance of STEM skills, such as engineering, the water industry has been male dominated.

 We recognise that diversity is a strength and are working to create an inclusive environment to improve the representation of women within the industry and our own business.